Call Today for an Appointment! (972) 233-1311

 Missing Multiple Teeth

 When you’re missing several adjacent teeth, an implant bridge is an ideal option.
-This device is a fixed restoration that uses dental implants instead of crowns.
-For that reason, placing it doesn’t require a dentist to alter your nearby natural teeth (i.e., abutments).
-The treatment process won’t remove any of your existing enamel.
+This is a fixed restoration that uses dental implants instead of crowns to anchor the replacement teeth in place.
+For that reason, placing it doesn’t require a dentist to alter your nearby natural teeth (which is the case for traditional braces).

-All that said, a partial implant denture may work better when the missing teeth aren’t adjacent.
+Of course, that isn’t the only option.
+A partial implant denture may work better if the missing teeth aren’t adjacent.
+We can also replace each tooth with a single dental implant.

 Missing All Teeth

 A full implant denture is your best bet when you’ve lost (or will soon lose) all your teeth.
-Once it’s placed, this appliance can restore an entire arch with just a few dental implants.
-That means it won’t slip or fall like a regular denture, as its implants will keep it secure.
-The number of posts is also minimal to ensure a less involved treatment.
+After all, this restoration allows us to restore an entire arch with just a few strategically placed dental implants.
+That means it won’t slip or fall like a regular denture, and it will restore the strength of your bite that you lost.
+Plus, with proper care and maintenance, yours can last for several decades.

 Understanding the Cost of Dental Implants